KitsapCreator/pihole-blocklists/README.md

-# it-blocklists
-Website blocklists for site pihole installations
+# Crowd-sourced blocklists for pihole